Steven Lustica: Return to Brisbane Roar

 On 4 February 2014, it was announced that Lustica had re-signed with former club, Brisbane Roar until the end of the 2015–16 season.
 Lustica scored his first return goal for Brisbane Roar against the Newcastle Jets in a Round 6 clash which ended in a 4–0 victory for Roar, courtesy of an Henrique hattrick.
 He scored another goal in the 5–4 battering of Roar against Sydney FC.
 He rounded off his fairly prolific goalscoring season with a hattrick in a 6–1 win against the Central Coast Mariners at Suncorp Stadium, also providing an assist for Brandon Borrello.
 The first season of his second spell at the club, Lustica made 25 appearances, scoring five goals and notching two assists.

 Lustica opened his goal tally for the 2015–16 season netting a composed finish against the Wellington Phoenix, a 2–1 win to the Roar, as they braved hot conditions in Cairns.
 Brisbane Roar tabled Lustica a new contract offer in December 2015.

 Western Sydney Wanderers

 On 23 May 2016, Lustica signed with the Western Sydney Wanderers on a 2-year contract.
 The versatile midfielder will forever be etched in Wanderers history for his goal against English Premier League giants Arsenal in July 2017.
 On 30 June 2018, after making 35 appearances in all competitions, Lustica departed from Western Sydney Wanderers to pursue offers in Europe.

 Inter Zaprešić

 In July 2018, shortly after leaving Western Sydney Wanderers, Lustica joined Croatian club Inter Zaprešić.
 Romanian top-tier team F.C Botosani offered Lustica a contract that he declined.

+Personal life

+Lustica is of Croat heritage.
+He is related to former Hajduk Split player Slavko Luštica, who was his grandfather Božidar's cousin.